kurierjs/kurier/README.md

 ## Extending the framework

-Beyond the fact that JSONAPI-TS allows you to extend any of its primitives, the framework provides a simple yet effective way of injecting custom behavior with an _addon system_.
+Beyond the fact that Kurier allows you to extend any of its primitives, the framework provides a simple yet effective way of injecting custom behavior with an _addon system_.

 ### What is an addon?